rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

 To recover those assets:

-1) Save or recover as much from backup configs' associated Cloud Files containers as possible.
+1) Save or recover as much from associated Cloud Files containers as possible.
 2) The Rackspace CBU support team must revert any machine agents and backup configs that have been deleted for this account.